Tuesday, June 19th at 2:30 p.m.

 The operating budget for the District for fiscal year 2017/2018 is approximately $13.8 million, the same as the 2016/2017 budget of $13.1 million.
 For fiscal year 2017/2018, NCPRD employs 36 Regular FTE positions and 47 seasonal FTE positions.

 To ensure that we optimize the use of taxpayer dollars and continue to provide a high level of service to the citizens of the District, NCPRD management uses a continuous process improvement model in analyzing operations, staffing levels and capital assets.

 Each year, the District is required to have an annual independent financial audit.
 The District prepares a Comprehensive Annual Financial Report (CAFR) each year and submits it to the Government Finance Officers Association (GFOA) for the Certificate of achievement for Excellence in Financial Reporting.
 The Certificate of Achievement is the highest form of recognition in governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.
-The District was awarded the Certificate of achievement for Excellence in Financial Reporting award for FY 12-13, the 20th consecutive year.
+The District was awarded the Certificate of achievement for Excellence in Financial Reporting award for fiscal year 2015/2016, the 22nd consecutive year.